abenaTenkorang/school_library/README.md

 ### Future Features <a name="future-features"></a>

-- Create a class Classroom
-- Create the has-many/belongs-to relationship between Classroom and Student.
-- Create a class Book
-- Create a class Rental
+   - Create a app.rb file that will serve as your console app entry-point.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>